-Most effective PTSD therapies are not being widely used, researchers findApril 11th, 2013 in Psychology & Psychiatry /
+Most effective PTSD therapies are not being widely used, researchers findApril 11, 2013 in Medicine & Health / Psychology & Psychiatry

 Post-traumatic stress disorder affects nearly 8 million adults in any given year, federal statistics show.
 Fortunately, clinical research has identified certain psychological interventions that effectively ameliorate the symptoms of PTSD.
 But most people struggling with PTSD don't receive those treatments, according to a new report published in Psychological Science in the Public Interest.